Ransom of John II of France: Ransom

 Now in English captivity, King John began the challenging task of negotiating a peace treaty, which would likely require the payment of a large ransom and territorial concessions.
 Meanwhile, in Paris, the Dauphin, Prince Charles, was facing his own difficulties in his new position as regent.
 Charles had returned to Paris with his honour intact, but popular feelings over a second French military disaster were running high.
 Charles summoned the Estates General in October to seek money for the defense of the country.
 But many of those assembled, furious at what they saw as poor and secretive management under King John, formed an opposition group body led by Etienne Marcel, the Provost of Merchants.
 Marcel demanded widespread political concessions.
 Charles refused the demands, dismissed the Estates-General, and left Paris.

-King John writing during his captivity in Windsor, to his son Charles.
+King John II writing a letter during his captivity in Windsor, to his son Charles.

 Political strife ensued.
 In an attempt to raise money, Charles tried to devalue the currency; Marcel ordered strikes, and the Dauphin was forced to cancel his plans and recall the Estates in February 1357.
 The Third Estate (the commoners), with support from many nobles, presented the Dauphin with a Grand Ordinance, a list of 61 articles that would have severely restricted royal powers.
 Under pressure from the mob, Charles eventually signed the ordinance as Regent.
-But when news of the document reached King John, still at this point imprisoned in Bordeaux, he immediately repudiated the ordinance.
+But when news of the document reached King John II, still at this point imprisoned in Bordeaux, he immediately repudiated the ordinance.
 During the summer, Charles began to enlist support from the provinces against Marcel and the Parisian mob, and successfully re-entering Paris.
 The final act of violence was the murder by the mob of key royal officials.
 Charles again fled the capital, but the attack broke the temporary alliance between the Parisian commons and the nobility.
-By August 1358, Marcel was dead and Charles was, once more, able to return to Paris.
+By August 1358, Marcel was assassinated and Charles was, once more, able to return to Paris.

 At the influence of the Pope, a truce was called in March 1357 and negotiations were opened for King John's release.
 Once in London, King John signed the Treaty of London (1358), which set his ransom at 4 million écus.
 After the French could not raise the first installment of ransom, this treaty was replaced with the Treaty of London (1359), which additionally ceded most of western France to England.
-The Estates General rejected this second treaty, and King Edward reinvaded France later that year, landing in Calais in October 1359.
+The Estates General rejected this second treaty, and King Edward III reinvaded France later that year, landing in Calais in October 1359.
 Edward reached Reims in December and Paris in March, but his advances were unsuccessful in drawing out the French army to a decisive battle.
 King Edward reduced his terms to a third of western France (mostly in Aquitaine and Gascony), and a ransom of 3 million crowns, which was agreed to in the Treaty of Brétigny (1360).